 Cytus contains examples of:

-- Flawless Victory: Completing a song with all Perfects, and therefore the maximum score of 1 million, earns you the "Million Master" rank.
+Flawless Victory: Completing a song with all Perfects, and therefore the maximum score of 1 million, earns you the "Million Master" rank.
 Averted with getting 100% TP, which does not get its own flashy animation.

-- Secret Song: Some songs on the song select screen have splash screens that can be interacted with to unlock hidden songs.
+Secret Level: Some songs on the song select screen have splash screens that can be interacted with to unlock hidden songs.
 Many of these will require a guide to figure out.
 "Entrance" and "L" are notable in that their splash screens hide two hidden songs each.
 However, the hidden songs don't have their own difficulty ratings, so be prepared for anything from a typical-level chart to That One Level.

-- No Name Given: The hidden songs don't have their names listed; they're merely identified by the song entries that you unlock them on.
+No Name Given: The hidden songs also don't have their names listed; they're merely identified by the song entries that you unlock them on.
 Instead, they are often given Fan Nicknames; in the case of "L", the secret songs are known as "L Red" and "L Blue" due to the requirements to play them being to have the "L" logo glow red and blue, respectively.